Thursday, August 1, 2024

 [Photo by Johannes Plenio on Unsplash]

-The several terms used for this figure include “
+The several terms used for this figure in the New Testament include “

 Antichrist,” “Man of Lawlessness,” and “Beast.”
-Do they all refer to the same individual?
-There are few, if any, direct literary links between the New Testament passages employing these names.
+Do they all refer to the same individual or entity?

-The term “Antichrist” only appears in two of John’s letters, and nowhere in Revelation.
+The term “Antichrist” only appears in two of John’s letters, and nowhere in the Book of Revelation.
 Is it the correct label for the global leader of popular expectations?
-Are we certain John had the same figure in mind as the “Beast” or the “Man of Lawlessness”?
+Are we certain John had the same figure in mind in his letters as the “Beast” of Revelation or Paul's “Man of Lawlessness”?

-In Revelation, the “Beast is ASCENDING from the Sea.”
-John used a Greek participle in the present tense, signifying an ongoing action.
-Thus, he saw the “Beast” as it was in the process of “ascending” from the Abyss/Sea.
+In Revelation, the “Beast is ascending from the Sea.”
+John uses a Greek participle in the present tense, signifying an ongoing action.
+Thus, he saw the “Beast” in the process of “ascending” or rising from the Abyss or Sea.

-Its “Seven Heads” represented “Seven Mountains,” which, in turn, symbolized seven successive kingdoms rather than concurrent realms.
-By the first century, five had “fallen,” one existed, and the final or “seventh” kingdom was “yet to come” - (Revelation 17:8-11).
+Its “Seven Heads” represent “Seven Mountains,” which, in turn, symbolize seven successive kingdoms rather than concurrent realms.
+By the first century, five had “fallen,” one existed, and the final or “seventh” kingdom had “yet to come” - (Revelation 17:8-11).

 AN ANCIENT STORY